 - Proficiency with Microsoft Office Suite and Google (GSuite)

-- Solid grasp of current issues related to energy and familiarity with environmental issues and expertise in one or more of MEC’s core program areas.
+- Solid grasp of current issues related to agriculture and water policy and familiarity with environmental issues and expertise in one or more of MEC’s core program areas

 Other Position Notes

-- The successful candidate for this position will become a registered lobbyist.
+- The successful candidate for this position will be required to register as a lobbyist.

-- This position requires occasional work outside normal hours, including evenings and weekends.
+- This position requires occasional work outside of normal hours including evenings and weekends.

 MEC provides staff with an industry-leading compensation package.
-The Policy Specialist position includes a salary of $30,000-$39,000 commensurate with experience; full medical, dental and vision benefits; organizational matching to a 403(b) retirement program and unlimited paid time off.
+The Policy Specialist position includes a salary of $30,000-$42,000 commensurate with experience, full medical, dental, and vision benefits: organizational matching to a 403(b) retirement program and unlimited paid time off.

-Submit a single PDF with 1) a strong, detailed cover letter, 2) a resume, and 3) at least three references to [email protected] Include “Policy Specialist” in the subject line.
+Submit a single PDF with 1) a strong, detailed cover letter, 2) a resume, and #) at least three references to [email protected] Include “Policy Specialist” in the subject line.
 Incomplete submissions will not be reviewed.
-Please direct questions about the job description to Policy Director Sean Hammond at email@example.com.
-Application review will begin December 3 and continue until the position is filled.
+Please direct questions about the job description to Policy Director Sean Hammond ([email protected]).
+This job posting will close June 25.